microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directoryobject-delta.md

 - If the property has never been set before it will not be included in the response at all.

+> [!NOTE]
-> **Note:** With this behavior, by looking at the response it is not possible to tell whether a property is changing or not.
+> With this behavior, by looking at the response it is not possible to tell whether a property is changing or not.
 Also, the delta responses tend to be large because they contain all property values.

 #### Alternative: return only the changed properties